wolfv6/keybrd_DH/doc/keybrd_DH_library_developer_guide.md

 The keybrd_DH library is an extension of the [keybrd library](https://github.com/wolfv6/keybrd) for emulating the DataHand keyboard.

 ## Code_Layer class naming conventions
-Code_Layer class names are concatenations of "Code_", layer, and persistence.
+Code_Layer class names are concatenations of "Code_", layer name, and persistence.
 Persistence is one of:
 * "Lock" - layer remains active after the layer key is released
 * "Hold" - layer is active for as long as layer key is held down